choll/xtr/docs/_sources/guide.rst.txt

 An application is expected to use multiple sinks, for example a sink per thread, or sink per component.
 To support this sinks have a name associated with them which is included in the output log message.
-Sink names do not need to be unique.
+Sink names do not need to be unique and sink log levels can be set individually.

 Creating and Writing to Sinks
 -----------------------------

+Sinks are created by either:

+* Calling :cpp:func:`xtr::logger::get_sink`.
-Sinks are created either by calling :cpp:func:`xtr::logger::get_sink`, via normal construction followed by a call to :cpp:func:`xtr::logger::register_sink`, or by copying another sink.
+* Default construction followed by a call to :cpp:func:`xtr::logger::register_sink`.
+* Copying another sink.

 Copied sinks are registered to the same logger and have the same name as the source sink.
 Sinks may be renamed by calling :cpp:func:`xtr::sink::set_name`.
 Once a sink has been created or registered, it may be written to using one of several log macros which are described in the :ref:`log macros <log-macros>` section.

 Examples
 ~~~~~~~~